 Can you make Rudolph Fly?

-Ketchup packet (others work too, just test them out)
+Ketchup packet (other packets work too, just test them out)

 Small reindeer drawing on paper